 Display together mode for everyone

 With Together mode, meetings can be even more interactive and participants can share the same space without restrictions.
 For example, organizers can start this mode for all participants and presenters can use it to share information with them.
 Previously, this view could only be enabled for your own personal view.
-To enable this feature, check the Select mode together for all option after selecting a scene.
+To enable this feature, check the Select All Together Mode option after selecting a scene.
 All meeting participants can then participate together in this immersive experience.
 This is currently only available to Teams Desktop users.

 Support for multiple windows for Teams for VDI for Azure Virtual Desktop, Windows 365 and VMware